Contemporary Philosophical Perspectives on the Cosmological Constant: Conclusions

 \section{Conclusions}

 We have argued for a perspective on modern cosmology as a largely successful, fundamentally iterative enterprise.
 Using guidance from general relativity, cosmologists have discovered many details of the evolution of our universe, from fractions of a second after the big bang up to today.
 A cosmological constant $\Lambda$ parameterizes an essential ingredient of the resulting $\Lambda$CDM model, without which our understanding of structure formation and accelerated expansion would fail.
-Though we currently understand little about the nature of $\Lambda$, and there are several interesting open problems as to the best way forward, we think that minority claims of crisis in cosmology are misguided.
-When we view cosmology as a fundamentally temporally extended line of inquiry, constrained by known details but risky in generating independent lines of empirical evidence, we see the reintroduction of $\Lambda$ into cosmology as a legitimate move.
+Though we currently understand little about the nature of $\Lambda$, and there are several interesting open problems as to the best way forward, we think that minority claims of crisis in cosmology are misguided.\footnote{To be clear, the claims about a crisis we have in mind are those based on objections to including a non-zero $\Lambda$; there may of course be other reasons, such as the $H_0$ tension, for concluding that all is not well with $\Lambda$CDM.} When we view cosmology as a fundamentally temporally extended line of inquiry, constrained by known details but risky in generating independent lines of empirical evidence, we see the reintroduction of $\Lambda$ into cosmology as a legitimate move.
 However, the legitimacy of $\Lambda$ in the $\Lambda$CDM model does not resolve a host of issues about the methodology of cosmology, the goals of explanation, and the possibility of underdetermination of exactly what dark energy is.
 Part of what makes $\Lambda$ so challenging is its remoteness from empirical control: it is both unobservable and impossible to isolate in the lab.

 Whether $\Lambda$ demands an explanation, and if so what type of explanation should be preferred, are open questions that depend on one's (perhaps unstated) philosophical background assumptions.
 We know little about $\Lambda$, and the prospects for direct detection are slim, so many theoretical alternatives offer competing explanations that fit the evidence equally well.
 As of now, all evidence is compatible with treating $\Lambda$ as a true cosmological constant.
 One prospect for progress is the observational program of constraining the equation of state of dark energy, or using the parameterized post-Friedmann formalism to search for deviations in structure formation from that predicted by $\Lambda$CDM.
 These eliminative programs aim to provide direct observational evidence for dark energy or modified gravity by establishing that it cannot be fully captured as a cosmological constant term.
 If this program is unsuccessful, we get stronger and stronger evidence to treat $\Lambda$ as a true constant; if successful, we have discovered new features of the universe, to be explained by new physics.
 This represents progress in finding new empirical avenues for conducting precision tests of dark energy.
 One major worry is that these explanations will be strongly underdetermined.
 Despite these underdetermination worries, such a project furthers the lines of inquiry into the dynamically relevant details of the universe, and there is no reason to think that the underdetermination cannot be resolved by continued inquiry.
 Even if we hit a dead end, we will hopefully have made progress in understanding more about the universe by pursuing these types of explanation.